-Top Stories ed husic
+Tagged With ed husic

 This morning at a copyright conference, Liberal Attorney-General Senator George Brandis said that the Coalition wanted to introduce new laws that would crack down on piracy via a system of notices issued through ISPs.
 This afternoon at the same conference, Labor MP Ed Husic offered up a stack of reasons why that approach could cause problems.

 Broadband -- in the shape of the National Broadband Network (NBN) -- remains a key point of difference between Labor and the Coalition's policies going into the federal election.
 Our politicians are not paying lip service when it comes to these differences.
 There are significant variations in cost, in delivery types, in download and upload speeds, in business opportunities, customer experience and the so-called "future-proofing" of the network, depending on which version of the NBN we continue with.
 So what are they, and what do you need to know?

 It has been months in the works, but the Australian Parliament finally outed its recommendations into how the government can best tackle the so-called Australia Tax, therefore halting the tech rip-offs being perpetrated onto Australian consumers.
 Most importantly, will these recommendations work?

-On a battlefield drenched in derp like rainfall drenched the Somme, a war has been fought for four years now, and from all reports, it's a stalemate.
+On a battlefield drenched in derp like rainfall drenched the Somme, a war has been fought for four years now and, from all reports, it's a stalemate.
 Grenades are lobbed over sandbags in an effort to weaken the resolve of the opposing faction on a daily basis.
 Nobody is ceding ground and neither side will give up.
-It's a war for the trenches of Australia: the pits and pipes and what should be routed through them, and in a bid to break the stalemate and win the war for Labor, there has been a change in leadership on all levels.
+It's a war for the trenches of Australia: the pits and pipes and what should be routed through them and, in a bid to break the stalemate and win the war for Labor, there has been a change in leadership on all levels.
 Meet the new Three-Star General: Ed Husic, Parliamentary Secretary for Broadband, and get ready to take your orders.